FaethyvveIcye/bss/README.md

     - Does a bug run every 60 minutes, turning in polar bear quests & killing vicious bees on the way through
       - Note: See the warnings in `functions.ahk`
     - Farms in sunflower field if it's not time to grab clock/ant/mondo/bugs
-4. Run the included example `sunf +bca.ahk` or any user-created file, default hotkeys are CTRL+Q to stop, and CTRL+P to play.